ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 The proposal is created within one particular governance.
 Proposal is bounded to a single mint (`governing_token_mint`) that defines the population (council or community) that may vote for it.
 The proposal consists of several options (determined by a string label) that the voting population chooses from.
-There is optionally defined instructions for particular options that are executed on when the option succesful passed.
+There is optionally defined instructions for particular options that are executed on when the option successful passed.
 After creation, the proposal goes through lifecycle defined by [several states](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/state/enums.rs#L101).
 The lifecycle state designates permitted operations over the proposal - only at certain state the proposal can be cancelled, voted for, transaction execution can be run etc.